Joseph-Sailor-Usher/Protocols/Obsidian-2025/Diaries/January/8th.md

 Talked to Cheryl from USAA about raising my preapproval mortgage to 250k.

 #### Work Goals
 - Check that the racing chair works since Robert said it was broken.
-(It works fine.)
+(It works fine).
 - Find a way to administer the windows pcs remotely.
 	- MDT and WDS do not work for us.
-	-
--

 ### Before bed
 - Brush teeth